open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 Different browsers may have different supported codec list.

-Currently, Edge browser only supports H.264 and OPUS, and there is some video codec capability limitation, such as no FIR support in Edge.
+Microsoft Edge browser supports H.264, VP8 as video codecs and OPUS, PCMA, PCMU as audio codecs.
+And there is some video codec capability limitation, such as no FIR support in Edge yet.

 Safari support is limited.
 Not all functions work in Safari.